FAIR-Chem/fairchem/src/fairchem/demo/ocpapi/README.md

 **Results should be saved whenever possible in order to avoid expensive recomputation.**

-Assuming `results` was generated with the `find_adsorbate_binding_sites` method used above, it contains a list of `AdsorbateConfiguration` objects.
+Assuming `results` was generated with the `find_adsorbate_binding_sites` method used above, it contains a list of `AdsorbateSlabRelaxation` objects.
 Those results can be saved to file with:

 ```
-from ocpapi import AdsorbateConfiguration
+from ocpapi import AdsorbateSlabRelaxation

 with open("results.json", "w") as f:
-    f.write(AdsorbateConfiguration.schema().dumps(results, many=True))
+    f.write(AdsorbateSlabRelaxation.schema().dumps(results, many=True))
 ```

-Similarly, results can be read back from file to a list of `AdsorbateConfiguration` objects with:
+Similarly, results can be read back from file to a list of `AdsorbateSlabRelaxation` objects with:

 ```
-from ocpapi import AdsorbateConfiguration
+from ocpapi import AdsorbateSlabRelaxation

 with open("results.json", "r") as f:
-    results = AdsorbateConfiguration.schema().loads(f.read(), many=True)
+    results = AdsorbateSlabRelaxation.schema().loads(f.read(), many=True)
 ```